UyTran0610/markdown-live-app/README.md

 - **Diagrams as Code:** Integrated Mermaid.js engine supporting Flowcharts, Sequence Diagrams, and Entity Relationship Diagrams (ERDs).
 - **Code Syntax Highlighting:** Automatic detection and multi-language syntax formatting powered by Highlight.js.
 - **Dynamic Syntax Overlay:** Textarea synchronized with real-time Markdown syntax highlighting directly in the editor.
+- **Formatting Toolbar:** One-click toolbar above the editor for Headings, Lists, Bold, Italic, Strikethrough, Links, and Tables, so you can format Markdown without memorizing the syntax.
 - **Multi-Format Export:** Export content as Markdown (`.md`), Word (`.doc`, with Mermaid diagrams converted to images), or vector PDF (text remains selectable and copyable, not rasterized into images).
 - **File Import:** Open a local Markdown file (`.md`, `.markdown`, `.txt`) directly into the editor.
 - **Light/Dark Theme:** Automatic system theme detection, manual theme switching, and state persistence between sessions.